 An investor should focus on the interplay between gold and other asset classes and use gold as a hedge against downturns in the stock, bond, and real estate markets.

 Perhaps a 5 to 10% allocation to gold may be a wise decision.
 Discuss your desire to invest in gold with your financial advisor and try to come up with a ratio that positions gold as a hedge rather than as a growth component in your portfolio.

 What form of gold should be purchased?

 Buying jewelry is really not recommended.
-Jewelers not only charge you the gold grammage cost but also making charges and a mark-up.
+Jewelers not only charge you the gold grammage cost but also design and forging costs as well as mark-up.

 You would lose a significant percentage of your outlay in these additional charges.